Please Click the Image Below to Review Our Businesses for Sale.

 The differences between EBITDA and Seller’s Discretionary Earnings (SDE) cause confusion.
 Sometimes the two terms are incorrectly viewed as interchangeable, but there are important differences.
 First, some definitions.
 Both are business performance benchmarks that are widely used in valuing a … Continue reading →

-Here’s a List of the Best and Worst Franchises Ranked by SBA Loan Default Rates
+The Best and Worst Franchises Ranked by SBA Loan Default Rates

 This is an article by William Bruce containing a list of the best and worst franchises as ranked by SBA loan default rates.
 Continue reading →